C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-- Single most common .gitignore misunderstanding - make it land
+- Single most common .gitignore misunderstanding - ensure this point is clearly understood
-- Scenario: commit a large output file, realise the mistake, add it to .gitignore, baffled that Git keeps reporting changes
+- Scenario: commit a large output file, realize the mistake, add it to .gitignore, confused that Git keeps reporting changes
   - Ignore rules are only consulted for files Git does not already track
 - `git rm --cached <file>` untracks it while leaving the file on disk
   - Ignore rule then takes effect, and the removal itself is a commit